elastic/kibana/src/plugins/profiling/INTERNALS.md

 The design to have separate API sets for local vs Elasticsearch was partly because the UI and server components were originally developed separately and later merged.
-However, it also allows the server methods to have a single responsibility and makes it easier to test and verify both the server returns the expected responses for the given data sources.
+However, it also allows the server methods to have a single responsibility, making it easier to test and verify that the server returns the expected responses for the given data sources.

 ## Server API Responses